lammps/lammps/doc/src/Howto_lammps_gui.rst

 When no argument is given, LAMMPS GUI will start with an empty buffer.
 Files can also be opened via the ``File`` menu or by drag-and-drop of a file from a graphical file manager into the editor window.
-Only one file can be open at a time, so opening a new file with a filled buffer will close the buffer.
+Only one file can be edited at a time, so opening a new file with a filled buffer will close that buffer.
 If the buffer has unsaved modifications, you will be asked to either cancel the operation, discard the changes, or save them.
+A buffer with modifications can be saved any time from the "File" menu, by the keyboard shortcut `Ctrl-S` (`Command-S` on macOS), or by clicking on the "Save" button at the very left in the status bar.

 Running LAMMPS
 ^^^^^^^^^^^^^^